tooth2/Advanced_Lane_Detection/README.md

    ,and if there are more than minpix, slide the window over to the mean of these pixels.

    2. def fit_polynomial(binary_warped):
-   After fidning lane line pixels, Fit a second order polynomial to each using `np.polyfit`
+   After fidning lane line pixels, Fit a second order polynomial to each using `np.polyfit` to fit the pixel locations.

     ```python
     left_fit = np.polyfit(lefty, leftx, 2)